V.8. MISCELLANEOUS WORDS, PART 8/10 (ng-nk)

 – ngangi : irritable person, liar, deceiver / acid

-– ngangu : insight, cunning, trick, ability, gift, talent
+– ngangu : shrewdness, insight, perspicacity, cunning, astuteness, skill, dexterity, gift, talent

-– ngangu : action of creating, designing, creative intelligence
+– ngangu : intelligence, action of creating, action of designing, creative intelligence

-– ngangula : blacksmith, locksmith, metal worker / craftsman / mutilating action
+– ngangula : blacksmith, locksmith, metal worker / craftsman / action of mutilating

 – ngangulula : restoration, rehabilitation